MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-0.10.0/install-az-ps.md

 Using the PowerShellGet cmdlets is the preferred installation method.
 Install the Az module for the current user only.
 This is the recommended installation scope.
-This method works the same on Windows, macOS, and Linux platforms.
+This method works the same on Windows, Linux, and macOS platforms.
 Run the following command from a PowerShell session:

 ```powershell-interactive
 if (Get-Module -Name AzureRM -ListAvailable) {